locationtech/udig-platform/docs/user/en/getting_started/walkthrough1/OnlineDocumentationandTutorials.rst

    * |help_contents_png| Show in Table of Contents find your place in the table of contents.

 * The :guilabel:`Contents` view organizes :guilabel:`Pages` into :guilabel:`Books`.

-   The following books are included with the uDig application:

-   * User Guide
-   * Live User Guide - direct access to uDig web site

-   More book may be included when you install additional features.
+  More book are included as you install additional features.

 Help Categories
 ^^^^^^^^^^^^^^^